 Kelly J. Latimer

-Kelly Latimer served as a research pilot at NASA's Dryden Flight Research Center, Edwards, CA, from March through November 2007.
+Kelly Latimer served as a research pilot at NASA's Dryden (now Armstrong) Flight Research Center, Edwards, CA, from March through November 2007.
 Latimer flew the T-38, T-34, C-17, 747 Shuttle Carrier Aircraft, and the Stratospheric Observatory for Infrared Astronomy (SOFIA) 747SP.
 Latimer was Dryden's first female research test pilot.

 Prior to joining NASA, Latimer was on active duty with the U.S. Air Force.
 She has accumulated more than 5,000 hours of military and civilian flight experience in 30 aircraft.

 Latimer's first association with NASA was while attending graduate school at George Washington University, Washington, D.C.
 Her studies included work with the Joint Institute for the Advancement of Flight Sciences at NASA's Langley Research Center, Hampton, VA.

 She flew an Air Force C-17 during a 2005 NASA study to reduce aircraft noise.
 A team of California Polytechnic State University students and Northrop Grumman personnel were stationed on Rogers Dry Lake located at Edwards Air Force Base, CA, to record the noise footprint of the aircraft as it made various landing approaches to Edwards' runway.

 Latimer completed undergraduate pilot training at Reese Air Force Base, TX, in 1990.
 She remained at Reese as a T-38 instructor pilot until 1993.
 She was assigned as a C-141 aircraft commander at McChord Air Force Base, Tacoma, WA, until 1996.